nginxinc/nginx-ingress-workshops/Plus/labs/lab0/readme.md

 # Workshop pre-work
 ## Prep for your upcoming F5/NGINX workshop!

 If you're here that probably means you are currently in, or registered for, an upcoming NGINX workshop.
-By taking the time to run through this exercise you are helping us save time during the workshop- we appreciate it.
+By taking the time to run through this exercise you are helping us save time during the workshop and ensure that you meet the prerequisites to access the workshop.
+We appreciate you taking time to check your access.

 ## Step 0: If this is your first time in a Workshop
 Look for an email from **`courses@notify.udf.f5.com`**.
 This will have instructions on how you can login into UDF(F5 workshop environment).